Chichi126/reddit_kafka_spark/README.md

 ## Step 2: Setting Up Docker Compose

-Docker Compose was used to spin up services for Kafka, Spark, and MongoDB.
+Docker Compose was used to spin up Kafka, Spark, and MongoDB services.
 Here's an outline of the configuration:

 ##### Kafka Setup: